vashiegaran/Opencv-Super-Resolution/README.md

 4. LapSRN_x8.pb: Super resolution model from Fast and Accurate Image Super-Resolution with Deep Laplacian Pyramid Networks — increases image resolution by 8x

 To run this in command line:

 --model: The path to the input OpenCV super resolution model

 --image: The path to the input image that we want to apply super resolution to

+Example:python super_res_image.py --model models/EDSR_x4.pb --image examples/adrian.png

-More details about the Opencv libraries are in the pdf file.
+More details about the Opencv libraries and explanation about the project are in the pdf file.